Flooding and landslides in Timor-Leste and Indonesia

 Philippines, Cambodia and Vietnam hit by back-to-back typhoons

-The region has now been hit by two back to back typhoons.
+The region was also hit by two back to back typhoons in October 2020.

-Typhoon Quinta hit the Philippines on October 23, and was followed by Typhoon Goni – the most powerful storm to hit the country since Typhoon Haiyan – only a week later.
+Typhoon Quinta hit the Philippines on October 23, and was followed by Typhoon Goni only a week later.
 These typhoons have brought havoc, hitting the Philippines with winds of up to 225 kilometres per hour, and causing even more flooding in Vietnam and Cambodia.

 When emergencies hit, we are on the ground with